 Alex then starred as the Baker in a new production of the Tony Award-winning Broadway musical Into the Woods at the Royal Exchange Theatre, Manchester, from 4 December 2015 to 16 January 2016, directed by Matthew Xia.

-Alex's most recent London stage appearance was as Larry Bonk in The Trial of Jane Fonda
+Alex's next London stage appearance was as Larry Bonk in The Trial of Jane Fonda

 at the Park Theatre, from 13 July to 20 August 2016.
 Directed by Joe Harmston, the new play starred Hollywood icon, Academy Award nominee and Golden Globe winner, Anne Archer (Fatal Attraction